nooblag/bomthegov/docs/radar.md

 The "delete time" (DelT) for most radar images is 1.2hrs, so this setting is mostly only useful when **bomthegov** is running as an automated job (for example, a cronjob), as a glob pattern outside DelT will not return any matches, and hence capture no images.

-You can run the 'list' option to get data on each radar's DelT:
+You can run the 'search' option to get data on each radar's DelT:

-  `bash bomthegov radar list`
+  `bash bomthegov radar search`